NoaWo/Flow-Free-Solver/README.md

 ![Screenshot 2024-03-28 at 0 23 16](https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/e710e322-a11c-46cf-bb21-61b5addcf1e3)

-<ins>Puzzles of size > 10:</ins> Usually did not converge with many generations and large population, but one can see an improvment in the best fitness as
+<ins>Puzzles of size > 10:</ins> Usually did not converge with many generations and large population, but one can see an improvement in the best fitness as
  the population size grows.
 For example: puzzle size 12x12: with population 1000: after 1000 generations it achieved fitness 24. with population 2000: after 1000 generations it achieved fitness 20.

 ### Conclusions

 - Population size has the greatest effect on convergence!
-With big enough population the convergence is relatively fast, while with a small population it usually does not converge to solution, even with much many generations.<br> This phenomenon occurs because the convergence of the algorithm is highly dependent on the initial random population, from which the individuals keep getting better and better and converge to a better solution.
+With big enough population the convergence is relatively fast, while with a small population it usually does not converge to the solution, even with much more generations.<br> This phenomenon occurs because the convergence of the algorithm is highly dependent on the initial random population, from which the individuals keeps getting better and better and converge to a better solution.
 If the population is small, there are much less random paths that generated in the initial step.
 As a result, we miss a lot of possible paths.
 In this situation, even the convergence of all individuals to a best individual will not achieve a complete solution. <br>(Note that although the mutation operator generates new paths as well, it happens on a much smaller scale than in the initial step).

-- Number of population that required for convergence depends on the board size.
-While small and medium puzzles (size < 9) works well with population of 300-500, the big puzzles (size between 9-10) requires 1000-2000, and even more is required for the hard (huge) puzzles (size > 10). <br> This is happen since the number of possible paths grows exponentially in board size.
+- The number of population that's required for convergence depends on the board size.
+While small and medium puzzles (size < 9) work well with population of 300-500, big puzzles (size between 9-10) require 1000-2000, and even more is required for the hard (huge) puzzles (size > 10). <br> This happens since the number of possible paths grows exponentially in relation to the board size.

 - If there is convergence, it is relatively fast, meaning it is better to run a higher population size with fewer generations.